Capillary/ecom-api-document/source/includes/_order.md

 firstName | string | Search leads by customer's first name lastName | string | Search leads by customer's last name locationIds | string | Fetch leads of your preferred locations.
-You can pass multiple location ids separating each by a comma (,) callForActionId | string | Unique id associated to the call for action for leads.
-For example, Call for actions could be Get-a-Call, Reserve Product & Visit Store, Proforma Invoice, Get-a-Call
+You can pass multiple location ids separating each by a comma (,) callForActionId | string | Unique id associated to the call-for-action for leads.
+For example, Call for actions could be Get-a-Call, Reserve Product & Visit Store, Proforma Invoice, and Get-a-Call

 <aside class="notice"> All parameters marked by * are mandatory. </aside>